Inflation -- who cares? Monetary Policy in Times of Low Attention: Appendix to Empirical Results

 When estimating attention of professional forecastors' average expectations instead of individual ones, we obtain a value of 0.24 (s.e.
 0.0481) for the period before 1990 and of 0.09 (s.e.
 0.0353) after 1990.
 Consistent with the main results, attention substantially decreased in recent decades and is about half after 1990 compared to before.

-Estimating regression \eqref{indgain} on aggregate SPF data delivers a coefficient of 0.15 ($p$-value of 0.000) and 0.26 ($p$-value of 0.000) when controlling for the period-specific median inflation.
+Estimating regression (5) on aggregate SPF data delivers a coefficient of 0.15 ($p$-value of 0.000) and the estimate of $\zeta$ in regression (6) is 0.69 ($p$-value of 0.000).
 Thus, the results reported in the main text are robust.